AndyNortrup/AndyNortrup.github.io/_posts/2021-11-29-Star-Magnolia.md

 * It's a more mature tree than I have now.
 I think that I can move towards an actual bonsai pot in the early spring.
 * There is some decent movement in both of the trunks.
 There is more movement in the thicker of the two trunks.
 I think I'll keep both trunks.
 * I'm excited to have a flowering deciduous tree in my small collection.
-* The soil feels pretty compacted, I wasn't able to dig in and see what the roots look like with just my fingers.
-Some more exploration will be needed once get to February.
+* The soil feels pretty compacted I wasn't able to dig in and see what the roots look like with just my fingers.
+Some more exploration will be needed once I get to repotting in February.